 10. reduce the amount of waste you produce

-So if you want to reduce your environmental footprint, you should increase unpacked and plastic free shopping.
-Borrow magazines instead or read them digitally.
 There are endless ways to avoid waste.
-Evaluate your trash can after a week to see your savings potential at a glance.
+It is best to evaluate your garbage can after a week to see your savings potential at a glance.

 Continuing Contributions: